As a plumber who wants to grow their business and attract new customers, you know how important it is to stand out from the competition.

 Direct mail marketing is an oldie but a goodie.
 Done right, this tried-and-true plumbing marketing tactic can help your business reach tons of local homeowners in your service area.

-A recent study by Canada Post found that more homeowners read direct mail (53%) than promotional email messages (26%).
+by Canada Post found that more homeowners read direct mail (53%) than promotional email messages (26%).
 This suggests postcards are less likely to go straight to the trash than marketing emails.
 Combine an eye-catching postcard with an attractive coupon, and your direct mail piece could earn a spot on a potential customers’ fridge.